-Jamie brings a unique perspective, diverse background, and incredible creativity to her role as Executive Director of Nimbus Arts.
-After graduating with a degree in Enology and Marketing from UC Davis, she has had a career as a winemaker, an agricultural educator, and a business owner.
-Jamie has continuously followed her passion for education and using her talent for creating amazing experiences and for connecting people.
-As a Winemaker and part of the education team at Fetzer Vineyards, Jamie designed innovative “farm to table” programs for schools in Mendocino and Sonoma counties.
+Jamie Graff brings a passion for arts and education, a diverse business background, and continuous creativity to her role as Executive Director of Nimbus Arts.
+After graduating with a degree in Enology and Marketing from UC Davis, she had careers as a winemaker, an agricultural educator, and a business owner before co-founding Nimbus Arts with Dana Johnson in 2005.

 Anne Pentland, Staff Artist + Assistant Program Manager

 Anne received a studio art degree at UC Davis where she studied under Wayne Thiebaud, Robert Arneson, and Manual Neri.
-For the last 25 years, Anne has been teaching art, making art, and working on fun projects for the Napa Valley Wine Auction, the Calistoga Education Foundation, Cederquist Wine Company, Cindy’s Grill in St Helena, and Safari West in Santa Rosa.
+For the last 25 years, Anne has been teaching art, making art, and working on fun projects for the Napa Valley Wine Auction, the Calistoga Education Foundation, Cederquist Wine Company, Cindy’s Grill and Mending Wall Winery in St Helena and Safari West in Santa Rosa.
 “Art is communication,” she says.
-“We make a difference when we bring awareness to a subject by communicating through art.
-Awareness is the first step in making a change.
-Nimbus is making a difference by bringing young people that kind of awareness!”
+“We can make a difference when we communicate through art.
+Awareness is the first step in making change.
+Nimbus makes a difference by bringing young people that kind of awareness!”
 Anne has been pivotal in building awareness in students young and old throughout Napa Valley.
-She finds inspiration in Marc Chagall, Henri Matisse, Giorgio Morandi, Amadeo Modigliani, Edward Hopper, and Paul Klee.
-Her favorite sculptor is Andy Goldsworthy.
-Artist Website: http://www.apentland.com Company Website: http://lovetheplanet.net
+She finds inspiration in nature and wildlife, and works by Andrew Wyeth, Edward Hopper, Paul Klee and Andy Goldsworthy.

 Kerri Beeker, Development + Marketing Consultant

-Kerri spearheads fundraising and external communications for Nimbus Arts.
-Her experience with nonprofit organization is deep and diverse.
-Prior to her families move to St. Helena from Washington DC, she led the development arm of one of the largest international health charities and served as a division head of a leading nonprofit consultancy.
-In California, she’s worked with arts, education, and cultural organizations- strengthening their support programs and systemizing their communication and administrative function.
+Kerri provides strategic planning, fundraising, and communication services for Nimbus Arts through her nonprofit consultancy.
+Prior to her family’s move to St. Helena from Washington DC, she led the development arm of one of the largest international health charities and served as a division head of a leading nonprofit consultancy.
+In California, she’s worked with arts, education, and cultural organizations- strengthening their advancement programs, systemizing communications and administration, and elevating management to best practice standards.
 Kerri is a graduate of the School of Journalism at the University of Massachusetts, Amherst and continued post-graduate work at the Universite Catholique de Ouest in Angers, France.
-Kerri served as a board director on the St. Helena Public Schools Foundation and Endowment Trust for the past six years and is highly involved in helping advance and improve public education in our town.
-When she’s not working, Kerri enjoys traveling to Cape Cod with her husband and two young sons.
+Kerri served as a board director on the St. Helena Public Schools Foundation & Endowment Trust and is highly involved in helping advance and improve public education and conservation.
+When she’s not working, Kerri enjoys traveling with her husband and two teenage sons.